University of Tennessee Walk (Self Guided), Knoxville

 1) Ayres Hall

-The Gothic Revival structure rises 140 feet (43 m) above its base.
-The distinctive checkerboard feature at the top of the tower has been replicated in UT Orange and white in the endzones at Neyland Stadium and at the ends of the court in Thompson–Boling Arena, both nearby.
-The building houses the offices of the University's College of Arts and Sciences as well as UT's mathematics department.
+The Gothic Revival structure is 140 feet (43 m) tall, with a distinctive checkerboard feature at the top of the tower replicated in UT Orange and white at Neyland Stadium and Thompson-Boling Arena.
+The College of Arts and Sciences offices and UT's mathematics department are located in the building.
+The clock faces and terrazzo floors were in the original designs, while the north courtyard was not part of the original plan.

 2) Neyland Stadium